 - Promote resilience and motivation to achieve your goals and aspirations.

-The duration of the course is 54 weeks in total, comprising of four hours classroom delivery per week, over 46 weeks, minimum of three placement observations, an individual tutorial and one to one support totalling no more than 24 hours over the course of the programme.
+The duration of the course is 54 weeks in total.
+It comprises of four hours classroom delivery per week, over 46 weeks.
+It has a minimum of three placement observations.
+It also has an individual tutorial and one to one support totalling no more than 24 hours over the course of the programme.

 Expectations and support

-- You'll be required to source your own placements.
+- You'll need to source your own placements.

-- You'll attend your placement one full day or, two half days, term time negotiable between you and your placement.
+- You'll go to your placement one full day or, two half days.
+It's term time negotiable between you and your placement.

-- You'll create a portfolio of evidence over the duration of your course to evidence your knowledge
+- You'll create a portfolio of evidence over the duration of your course.
+This will be to evidence your knowledge

-- Your portfolio of evidence will include a minimum of three observations carried out by your class tutor.
+- Your portfolio of evidence will include a minimum of three observations.
+This will be carried out by your class tutor.

-- You'll be expected to complete reflective accounts of your learning and the impact this has had on you personally and professionally.
+- You'll be expected to complete reflective accounts of your learning.
+It should include the impact this has had on you personally and professionally.

-- You can expect a minimum of four progress reviews over the duration of your course with your tutor to discuss your progress and future learning
+- You can expect a minimum of four progress reviews over the duration of your course.
+This will be with your tutor to discuss your progress and future learning

 - In class support will be achieved through activities, discussions, and tutor feedback

-- You'll also receive class materials via Teams for Education and a textbook to support your learning
+- You'll also receive class materials via Teams for Education. you'll also get a textbook to support your learning

 - Assignment briefs will be used to give further guidance via Teams for Education

 - General group discussions will take place via Teams.

 What do you need?

-- A mobile phone, tablet, laptop, or computer (with a webcam and sound) with internet to access any agreed online/tutorial sessions (desirable), alternative arrangements will be made available if you do not have access to this equipment.
+- A mobile phone, tablet, laptop, or computer (with a webcam and sound) with internet. this will be to access any agreed online/tutorial sessions (desirable).
+Alternative arrangements will be made available if you don't have access to this equipment.